-Many have done that, and many will continue to do so until it occurs to them that they could get a confirmation from local police station that the FBI is indeed asking for criminal browsing and record deletion fee.
-Else, simply write to FBI asking you got such a message and ask whether it is indeed true.
+Many have done that, and many will continue to do so until it occurs to them that they could get a confirmation from the local police station that the FBI is indeed asking for criminal browsing and record deletion fee.
+Else, simply write to the FBI asking you got such a message and ask whether it is indeed true.

 How to Identify Ransomware

 Ransomware and phishing malware have always counted on the fear of law and society within individuals.
-You might have noticed you get mail from Microsoft, Yahoo and other biggies in your Outlook that promise you direct placements.
+You might have noticed you get mail from Microsoft, Yahoo, and other biggies in your Outlook that promise you direct placements.
 When you take a closer look at the email ID, it has nothing to do with the companies and thus, reveals that it is a phishing attempt.

-For example, I often receive emails from different subdomains of a wisdomjobs.com with names of bigger corporations: email@example.com is not Microsoft and can NEVER be as Microsoft has its own widely used domain called microsoft.com.
-Likewise, something like firstname.lastname@example.org will NEVER be PayPal as the main domain is not PayPal as evident from the email ID.
+For example, I often receive emails from different subdomains of wisdomjobs.com with names of bigger corporations: [email protected] is not Microsoft and can NEVER be as Microsoft has its own widely used domain called microsoft.com.
+Likewise, something like [email protected] will NEVER be PayPal as the main domain is not PayPal as evident from the email ID.